A Complete Garage Door Material Guide

 5. Fiberglass

 Fiberglass is a corrosion-resistant garage door material that looks and feels like natural wood.
-Fiberglass can be an affordable and durable garage door material.
-Manufacturers connect fiberglass garage doors to a steel frame for a more rigid design.
-Manufacturers can also fill fiberglass materials with polyurethane insulation to help strengthen the door and enhance insulation.
+These doors can connect to a steel frame for a more rigid design.
+Manufacturers can also fill fiberglass garage door materials with polyurethane insulation to help strengthen the door and enhance insulation.

 Some fiberglass garage door pros include: